MMZK1526/Haskell-Graphs/README.md

 (Just starting, I'll add algorithms as the course goes on)

 # Graph.hs
-Implements graph using adjacency matrix and adjacency list (TODO)
+Implements graph using adjacency matrix and adjacency list
 Provides a type class for graphs